bauwenst/BPE-knockout/README.md

 # BPE-knockout
 Repo hosting all the code used for the BPE-knockout paper.
+Below are the instructions for reproducing and extending the intrinsic evaluations.
+Extrinsic evaluations are done with [RobBERT's](https://github.com/iPieter/RobBERT) framework.

 ## Data
-All data is obtainable for free.
+All data is included in the repo, because it is obtainable for free elsewhere and free of license too.
-- Morphological decompositions were derived from WebCelex, hosted for free at the [Max Plank Institute](http://celex.mpi.nl/).
+- Morphological decompositions were derived from [WebCelex at the Max Plank Institute](http://celex.mpi.nl/).
 - Language modelling data is derived from [OSCAR on HuggingFace](https://huggingface.co/datasets/oscar).

 ## Running
 1. Unzip the `.rar` file under `data/compressed/`.
-2. Run `py main.py` in a terminal.
+2. Run `py main.py` or `python main.py` in a terminal.

 ## Using your own data
 It is possible to use other datasets (even other languages) than the ones used for the paper.